laurivosandi/sumochip/doc/en/software.md

 ##Software

-The underlying software for the sumo robot is written in Python using web framework Flask.
+The underlying software for the sumorobot is written in Python using web framework Flask.
 The underlying source code can be attained from GitHub at https://github.com/laurivosandi/sumochip and corrections and additions are welcome.

 ###Software installation

-Sumo robot is programmable through the web, but in order to do that we will need to install a web application on the robot.
+Sumorobot is programmable through the web, but in order to do that we will need to install a web application on the robot.
+Since CHIP does not have video outputs, connecting an HDMI screen is problematic.
+Instead we use USB cable to attach to the serial port on the robot.
 The following steps will guide you through this.
-This is only necessary on the first time.
+This is necessary to be done only once, afterwards you can use the network.

-Kuna CHIP-il pole videoväljundeid on kuvari ühendamine problemaatiline.
-Eelistatud on hoopiski üle USB kaabli jadaliidese kasutamine selleks, et robotile teha esmane seadistus.
-Windows puhul on vaja paigaldada ohjurtarkvara, et üldse USB kaablit kasutada saaks.
-Mac OS X ning Linux puhul seda teha vaja pole.
-Since CHIP has no video output connecting a screen is problematic.
-Preferred usage would be serial connection via USB cable, to set up the device.
-For windows additional driver installation is needed to be able to use the USB cable.
+For Windows additional driver installation is needed to be able to use the USB cable.
 Mac OS X or Linux do not have these problems.

 ![Serial](../img/kit/62-connecting-via-usb.jpg)
-Ohjurtarkvara minema siit.

 ###Installing drivers

 For Ubuntu and Mac OS X driver installation is not needed, for Windows driver installation is necessary.
 Open Device Manager: